This post may contain affiliate links. Please read my disclosure.

 Does candied ginger have health benefits?

 Ginger has an enormous number of great health benefits.
 Just note that we are candying this in sugar (which is not good for you – see below on candying ginger using honey), but the benefits of eating the ginger typically outweigh the small amount of sugar we are consuming.

 4. Relief of menstrual pain

-Now guys, I’m not a doctor, and I tend to be a little suspicious when people start talking about these so-called “superfoods.”
+Now guys, I’m not a doctor – I got this info off the interwebs.
 So test it out.
 If you’re feeling nauseous, eat some ginger, see if it helps.
 If it does, that’s great.

-I eat it because it tastes good…once it’s candied 😉
+I personally eat it because it tastes good…

 How to Make Homemade Candied Ginger